Table of Contents

 Drape

-Crepe fabric has both flowy and bouncy drapes.
-The drape is capable of creating a catchy silhouette for dresses.
+Crepe fabric has a flowing drape.
+The drape is capable of creating a catchy silhouette for dresses and lightweight summer garments.

 Stretch